 Next, stop in the soup aisle!
 Pick up some Better Than Bouillon chicken base and a package of Knorr Vegetarian Vegetable Bouillon cubes.
 Please make these items a staple in your pantry!
 They’re fabulous products and both add incredible flavor to your homemade soups!

 A topping of grated Parmesan is totally up to you but skipping it is like a kiss without a hug.
-And I’m talking grated Parmesan here and not the yucky powdered kind at the pizza place.
+And I’m talking grated Parmesan here and not the yucky powdered kind like at the pizza place.
 You know you want it.
 Last stop, the cheese section!

 Plop that sausage in a tall stockpot.
 Brown it a bit and break it up.
 When it loses its pinkness, add the onion and garlic.
 Let that all saute a bit until the onions get soft and fragrant.